-Individuals with Parkinson’s disease may have difficulty falling asleep.
-You may also experience restless sleep, where you wake up frequently during the night.
 More than 75 percent of people with Parkinson’s disease report sleep problems.
-You may also experience sleep attacks—episodes of sudden sleep onset—during the day.
+You may experience restless sleep, where you wake up frequently during the night.
+You may also experience sleep attacks, or episodes of sudden sleep onset, during the day.
 Talk with your doctor about taking an over-the-counter or prescription sleep aid to help you regulate your sleep.

 Constipation and Digestive Issues

 Just as your digestive tract may become weaker, so can the muscles of your urinary tract system.
-Parkinson’s disease and medications often prescribed to treat it can cause your autonomic nervous system (often referred to as your involuntary nervous system) to stop functioning properly.
+Parkinson’s disease and medications prescribed for treatment can cause your autonomic nervous system to stop functioning properly.
 When that happens, you may begin experiencing urinary incontinence or difficulty urinating.

-In the later stages of the disease, the muscles in the throat and mouth may work less efficiently, which may make chewing and swallowing difficult.
-This same problem can also increase the likelihood of drooling or choking while eating.
+In the later stages of the disease, the muscles in your throat and mouth may work less efficiently.
+This can make chewing and swallowing difficult.
+It can also increase the likelihood of drooling or choking while eating.
 Fear of choking and other eating problems may put you at risk for inadequate nutrition.
 However, working with an occupational therapist or speech-language therapist may help you regain some control of your facial muscles.

 Decreased Range of Movement